htoots/unity/README.md

 # Unity

-This repo contains our first and third project code in ICS0024
+This repo contains our first and third project code in ICS0024.
+Wiki has the setup detailed.

-## Setup
+## Team members
+Hannes Toots - htoots
+Levent Alici - mealic

+## Quick setup with docker

 **Clone repo**